Start/Know

 The English language has many rules, and being able to consult them quickly increases learning productivity.
 If they are synthesized and with representative examples, even better.
 The mind map below is just a possibility.

-Compare studying these rules in a textbook or in a mind map.
+Compare studying these rules in a textbook or through the mind map below.

 Geography

-The mental map below describes two of the six Brazilian morphoclimatic domains.
+The mind map below describes two of the six Brazilian morphoclimatic domains.

 This is a case where a table structure has been represented in a mind map: each branch corresponds to a row in the table, and the columns are repeated on each branch.